-The Spokane Industrial Park discharged treated wastewater to the Spokane River via the Pentzer WWTP until diverted to the Spokane sewage collection system in December 1993.
-High concentrations of PCB-1248 (11,000 - 12,000 ppb) were found in Ecology's 1994 samples of sludge from SIP's inactive oxidation ditch and confirmed by split samples with the owners of Spokane Industrial Park.
+The Spokane Industrial Park discharged treated wastewater to the Spokane River via the Pentzer WWTP until being diverted to the Spokane sewage collection system in December 1993.
+High concentrations of PCB-1248[±] (11,000 - 12,000 ppb) were found in Ecology's 1994 samples of sludge from SIP's inactive oxidation ditch and confirmed by split samples with the owners of Spokane Industrial Park.
+Concentrations of Aroclor 1254 and 1260 were at non-detect levels, although it is noted that detection levels for those samples were quite high (1720 - 2000 ug/kg).
 The source of PCBs at SIP was not identified in this report.
-The Pentzer WWTP facility site has since been remediated via Ecology's Voluntary Cleanup Program and has been designated as requiring No Further Action.
+The Pentzer WWTP facility site has since been remediated via Ecology's Voluntary Cleanup Program in accordance with Model Toxics Control Act requirements and has been designated as requiring No Further Action.
+The presence of elevated PCBs in the oxidation pond does serve as an indication of PCB use by the industries that had been served by the WWTP.
+A review of the nature of those industries served may provide insight regarding the potential for their contributing to ongoing groundwater contamination.